tingxin/DevIoT_Arduino_Starter_Kit/README.md

 ## What in this code
 1.the app.py: the app entry

+2.the setup.py: the helper of install the dependency

 2.setting.cfg: the custom's setting file, you can put all you setting item in this file with json format

 3.sensors folder: contain all the sensor logic model, those model map to real sensor connected to the Arduino